Mad Grey Dawn: Plot

 Having been released from Arkham Asylum, Cobblepot (Robin Lord Taylor) visits Butch (Drew Powell) and Tabitha (Jessica Lucas).
 Tabitha orders their henchmen to kill him but Butch chooses to spare him, acknowledging that Cobblepot has changed, but lets Tabitha humiliate him by tarring and feathering him.

 Gordon and Bullock meet with museum curator, Thatch (Jerry Dixon), who tells them that apart from stealing the painting, two other paintings had question marks spray painted on them.
 Gordon realizes the question marks are above the artists' names, "Marché" and "LaRue".
 As Marché means market and LaRue means road, Gordon deduces Market Street.
 Also, the stolen painting has an exploding train on it and is called "Bloody Monday", Gordon finally realizes there is a bomb at the train station on Market Street.
 They arrive at the train station where they discover an explosive device in a locker.
 Gordon throws the device in an open stone column before it detonates.

-Bruce (David Mazouz) and Selina (Camren Bicondova) rendezvous with Ivy (Clare Foley), who's working for Butch's nephew, Sonny (Paul Pilcz) experimenting on psychedelic mushrooms.
+Bruce (David Mazouz) and Selina (Camren Bicondova) rendezvous with Ivy (Clare Foley), who is working for Butch's nephew, Sonny (Paul Pilcz) experimenting on psychedelic mushrooms.
 They dose part of the gang with mushrooms and steal their money but are stopped by Sonny's arrival.
 Bruce confronts Sonny and gets severely beaten, but, upon recalling Alfred's advice, finally beats him.
 He and Selina escape.
 Cobblepot visits his mother's grave where he encounters a man, Elijah Van Dahl (Paul Reubens) leaving flowers on her grave.
 Upon learning Cobblepot's age and his being her son, Van Dahl realizes Cobblepot is also his son.
 He takes Cobblepot to his manor where he introduces him to his wife Grace (Melinda Clarke), and his children Charles (Justin Mark) and Sasha (Kaley Ronayne).
 He also reveals to him that Gertrude never told him he had a son as his family would disapprove of such a relationship.